An inalienable right enjoyed by citizens of a state but d...

 The right to be voted for, also known as the right to hold public office, is an inalienable right that is typically reserved for citizens of a state.
 Non-citizens, even if they are permanent residents, are usually not allowed to run for public office.

-Which of the following may not be vested with a constitution authority? ...
+Which of the following is not a feature of federal constitution? ...